 Behavioral Breathing Science

-The first step in meeting this challenge was to design and offer webinar-based programs in applied breathing sciences for experienced, successful practitioners to help people improve health and performance through the application of behavioral learning principles to breathing physiology.
-To this end, the School assembled a faculty of 16 prominent scientists and clinicians and in 2013 began offering our MS degree program in Applied Breathing Sciences and its associated certification program, Certified Breathing Behavior Analyst.
-Only qualified professionals who do well in the certification program, and who have reason to earn an advanced degree in this field, are invited to join the MS degree program.
+The Professional School began with designing and offering programs in applied breathing sciences for empowering experienced, successful practitioners to help people improve health and performance through the application of behavioral learning principles to the physiology of breathing.
+To this end, the School recruited a faculty of 16 prominent scientists and clinicians and in 2013 began offering a MS degree program in Applied Breathing Sciences.
+At the same time the School offered the associated certification program, Certified Breathing Behavior Analyst.
+Qualified professionals who do well in the certification program, and who are interested in a career in the field, are invited to enter the Professional Diploma program in Behavioral Breathing Sciences.

-The decision to offer the degree and certification programs in applied breathing sciences was based in part on some astonishing statistics.
+The decision to offer programs in behavioral breathing science was based in part on some astonishing statistics.
 Surveys show that as much as 60% of the ambulance runs in major US cities may be the consequence of acute symptoms brought on by dysfunctional breathing habits.
 Further, up to 25% of the US population may suffer the effects of learned dysfunctional breathing habits.
-Although the enormity of this problem is staggering, conventional healthcare has at best only superficially addressed the symptoms, and the causes remain virtually ignored.
-The applied breathing science programs offer highly effective behavioral solutions to learned dysfunctional breathing, an immense and misunderstood worldwide problem.
+Although the enormity of this problem is staggering, conventional healthcare has only superficially addressed the symptoms, and the causes remain virtually ignored.
+The breathing science programs offered by the School offer highly effective behavioral solutions to learned dysfunctional breathing, an immense and misunderstood worldwide problem.
 These solutions focus on “client-centered” learning rather than “therapist-centered” treatment, where practitioners empower their clients to help themselves